 Blog Tours or Guest Posting

 If you’re going to post on someone’s blog it would be wise to leave your form’s link in the bio.
-If they don’t allow it, create a sales/landing page on your blog with your opt in form like I did here.
+If they don’t allow it, create a sales/landing page on your blog with your opt-in form.

-I’m sure you’ve gotten the point by now, authors really have to promote their email lists and not so much their social media accounts these days.
-This way we can weather the storms of social media evolution and advertising extinctions without breaking sweat.
+I’m sure you’ve gotten the point by now, that authors really have to promote their email lists and not so much their social media accounts these days.
+This way we can weather the storms of social media and advertising extinctions without breaking a sweat.
 There’s nothing worse than being dependent on something or someone that cares nothing for your success, that includes your publisher or whatever social media platform everyone is using this month.